Getting Prepared for an

 The chamber of an older microwave oven is often an efficient faraday cage for most purposes which can often be used for shielding small electronic items, although this doesn't always work well.
 It is important that any microwave oven used for this purpose should have its power cord cut off close the the body of the microwave oven.
 This should be done both to prevent accidentally turning on the microwave oven with electronics inside and to prevent the power cord from acting as an antenna to conduct EMP into the interior of the oven.
 It is important to note that many newer microwave ovens have a chamber that is designed to shield microwaves, but may not effectively shield some lower frequencies.
 Anything that you are hoping to use as an electromagnetic shield should be tested by putting a radio inside of the shield tuned to a strong FM station.
 If you can hear the FM station while the radio is inside of the shield, then the shield is not adequate.
 There are so many things that can go wrong with electromagnetic shielding that any shielding that you are using should be tested first using the FM radio test.
 This test should be repeated using a strong local AM station.
 (Be sure to remove the batteries from any equipment before putting it in permanent storage, though.)

 Although unprotected computers are not likely to survive an EMP attack, there are things that can be done to increase the probability of the computer working if the EMP detonation is distant or weak.
-Since copper cables are the weak point of most computers, using fiber optic connections to the computer can improve the potential survivability of computer systems.
-Such fiber optic interconnects have been very expensive in the past; but just as soon as they obtain permission from the United States Federal Communication Commission, Corning is scheduled to begin selling fiber optic USB cables through some electronics retailers that they claim will be about the same price as conventional USB cables.
+Since copper cables are the weak point of most computers (by acting as an EMP antenna), using fiber optic connections to the computer can improve the potential survivability of computer systems.
+Such fiber optic interconnects have been very expensive in the past; but now that Corning has finally obtained approval from the federal government, they are scheduled to begin selling their more expensive Thunderbolt fiber optic cables at the end of October, and their much less expensive USB cables should follow soon after.
+Corning says that the fiber optic USB cables will be sold through some electronics retailers and they claim the fiber optic USB cables will be about the same price as conventional copper USB cables.
 These fiber optic USB cables will include the conversion electronics, including the semiconductor laser, within the USB connectors on the cables.
 This is a major development toward EMP-resistant computer systems.
-(These fiber optic cable were scheduled to go on sale in March, but the federal government is always very slow in approving things.)
+(These fiber optic cable were originally scheduled to go on sale in March, but the U.S. federal government is always very slow in approving things.)

 If you want to store larger items in a faraday cage, you can use copper screen or aluminum screen.
-Most commercial faraday cages use copper screen, but copper screen is expensive and is difficult for most individuals to obtain.
+Most commercial faraday cages use copper screen, but copper screen is expensive and is generally only available from online dealers.
 Bright aluminum screen works almost as well, and aluminum screen can be obtained in rolls at many building supply stores such as Home Depot.
 Don't worry about the fact that this screen is not a solid material.
 The size of the tiny ventilation holes in the mesh of ordinary window screen is irrelevant to EMP protection.
 Aluminum screen can make a very effective electromagnetic shield.
 Ordinary ferrous (iron-containing) window screen is not a good material for a faraday cage because it is a poor electrical conductor.
-An exception to this is certain types of stainless steel screens.
-(I'll be writing more about stainless steel screens by the end of May.)
-Iron-containing material such as steel can be an excellent EMP shield, but the problem with things such as iron-containing screen is the difficulty of getting a good connection between various parts of the screen.
-(Stainless steel is an exception to this.)
+A notable exception to this is certain types of stainless steel and galvanized steel screens.
+(I have more about stainless steel screens elsewhere on this web site.)
+Iron-containing material such as steel can be an excellent EMP shield, but the problem with things such as ordinary iron-containing screen is the difficulty of getting a good connection between various parts of the screen.
+The weave of the screen can be a very important factor.
+(Stainless steel and certain kinds of galvanized steel wire mesh can often be a very good electromagnetic shielding material.
+It all depends upon the quality of the electrical contact between the individual wires in the screen.)

 It is important to have all of the computer data that is important to you backed up onto optical media, like CD or DVD.
 Paper printouts are fine, but after an EMP attack, most of the data on paper printouts will simply never get typed back into computers, so those paper printouts will just become your personal mementos.